 Our purchase accounting resulted in all assets and liabilities from our acquisitions being recorded at their estimated fair values on their respective acquisition dates.
 All goodwill, identifiable intangible assets and liabilities resulting from our acquisitions have been recorded in our financial statements.
-The identified intangibles amounted to \$84.1 million and are being amortized over a range of useful lives of 12 to 84 months.
+The identified intangibles amounted to \$84.0 million and are being amortized over a range of useful lives of 12 to 84 months.
 We may acquire identifiable intangible assets as part of future acquisitions, and if so, we expect that our intangible amortization will increase in absolute dollars.
 Events and circumstances considered in determining whether the carrying value of amortizable intangible assets and goodwill may not be recoverable include, but are not limited to: significant changes in performance relative to expected operating results; significant changes in the use of the assets; significant negative industry or economic trends; or a significant decline in the Company's stock price and/or market capitalization for a sustained period of time.

-No impairment of significance of the Company's intangible assets has been identified to date in 2010.
+No indicators of impairment of the Company's intangible assets have been identified to date in 2010.
 The current business environment is subject to evolving market conditions and requires significant management judgment to interpret the potential impact to our assumptions.
 To the extent that changes in the current business environment impact the Company's ability to achieve levels of forecasted operating results and cash flows, or should other events occur indicating the remaining carrying value of our assets might be impaired, the Company would test its goodwill and intangible assets for impairment and may recognize an additional impairment loss to the extent that the carrying amount exceeds such asset's fair value.

 Gain on sales and disposals of intangible assets, net.
-Gains on sales and disposals of intangible assets, net were \$930,000 for the three months ended March 31, 2009, as compared to \$1.3 million for the three months ended March 31, 2010, and was primarily attributable to the sales and disposals of Internet domain names and other intangible assets.
+Gains on sales and disposals of intangible assets, net were \$1.0 million and \$2.8 million for the three and nine months ended September 30, 2009, respectively, as compared to \$2.6 million and \$4.7 million in the same periods in 2010, and were primarily attributable to the sales and disposals of Internet domain names and other intangible assets.